astro313/PetCareBI/README.md

 Your single platform that mimics human ability to comprehend reviews and generate insights, understandable by any business person.

 ## Motivation
 68% of US household owns a pet and the annual cash flow of the pet service industry is >$10B, which is projected to continue its growth in 2020 despite COVID-19.
-To help busniess owners to stand out from their competitors and promote customer retention in this lucrative industry, PetCare BI is here to help you increase your customer satistfaction score and lower the number of poor reviews.
+To help business owners to stand out from their competitors and promote customer retention in this lucrative industry, PetCare BI is here to help you increase your customer satisfaction score and lower the number of poor reviews.

-We understand that reviews are often overwhelming in length with information buried in unstructued text, written in different styles, and cover a few different aspects in a single review.
+We understand that reviews are often overwhelming in length with information buried in unstructured text, written in different styles, and cover a few different aspects in a single review.
 PetCare BI is a business intelligence webapp with dashboard showing the key topics discussed in Yelp reviews, topic trends over the years, and for each review rating group.
 It also uses AI to provide executive summary to help you quickly gauge consumers’ feedback on the services.
 With PetCare BI, time spent on reading and understanding reviews are reduced by >50%!

 ### Based on these insights, business owners can:
     1. determine which aspects of the business is having bigger issues with customers.